konradkrawczyk/OASUpdate/README.md

 data.tar.gz should be uploaded to the folder on the server that has the same folder structure (json, nucleotides, meta).

-Uncompress data.tar.gz in that directory and the folders with the new ds should appear next to these (Check!).
+Uncompress data.tar.gz in that directory and the folders with the new ds should appear next to the old ones (e.g. if you added Sheng_2017, it should appear in the json, nucleotides and meta on the server) (Check!).

 Scripts to update the data server-side should still be there but for completeness, they should achieve the following: